TsangRealEstate/TsangRealEstateMain/server/README.md

-To generate a well-documented README for the server directory, I need to review the contents of the server/ folder in your repo.
-I’ll scan for configuration files, entry points, major modules, and any documentation or code comments to accurately describe how the backend works, its setup, and usage.

-Let me start by listing the files and folders inside server/ to get an overview.Here’s a detailed and well-structured README draft for the server directory of the TsangRealEstate project.
-This is based on the available files and inferred architecture.
-For a complete list of all files, please visit the server/src directory on GitHub: server/src directory on GitHub.

----

 # TsangRealEstate Server

 This is the backend server for the TsangRealEstate application, providing APIs, database management, scraping utilities, authentication, and email/meeting integrations.